 Chau Masks, West Bengal

 As soon as we say masks, you probably think about Kerala.
-But there is one more region which is equally marked for its bright and colorful masks.
-We are speaking about the chau masks of West Bengal.
+But there is one more region which is equally marked for its bright and colourful masks.
+We are speaking about the Chau masks of West Bengal.
 An ancient art of the Purulia region, these marks are an essential part of the Odhisa Chau dance.
 While you can only bring home the memory of the dance, the masks are an excellent souvenir for your West Bengal tour.

 The masks are made out of clay, paper, cloth and the like.
 So you will have to handle them delicately if you are travelling long distances with them.

 Charida village is an unexplored village which is located on the beautiful foothills of Ayodhya Hills in Purulia district in West Bengal and this amazing village is the home of 300 skilled mask makers.
 This is the only place in the world where the popular masks are being manufactured for an acrobatic martial art-based dance “Chhau”.

 From folk culture to Bollywood representations of the regions, the Kathputli or puppet show of Rajasthan simply cannot be missed.
 Controlled by a single string, you will be surprised to see just how beautifully the locals depict stories with them.
 If you thought that puppet shows were only for children, get ready to be awed by the Kathputlis of Rajasthan.

 Apart from the puppet shows, the Kathputlis are also an excellent souvenir that you can bring back from the region.
 Dressed in colourful fabrics, the dolls are partly made with wood and fabrics.
 A pair of these Kathputlis can also serve as excellent showpieces in your home.

 Ganjifa, Mysore and Odhissa